henricasanova/henricasanova.github.io/_pages/research.md

 {% include base_path %}

-My research area is High Performance Computing (HPC), and in particular parallel and distributed computing for scientific application workloads.
+My research group is called **CoRG** (Concurrency Research Group), and we do research in several areas of High Performance Computing (HPC).
-For example, I have done work in the following areas:
+In particular, over the years we have done work in the following areas:

+  - Modeling and simulation of parallel/distributed computing platforms and applications
+  - Simulation-driven parallel and distributed computing education
   - Application scheduling and resource management algorithms
   - Software frameworks for execution scientific applications
   - Design of HPC systems (network topologies, physical layouts for 3-D multi-chip systems)
-  - Modeling and simulation of parallel/distributed computing platforms and applications
-  - Simulation-driven parallel and distributed computing education

-See my [publications page]({{base.url}}/publications/) for all details.
+See my [publications page]({{base.url}}/publications/) for papers in the above, and other, areas.

 ---
-### Current Research Projects
+### Current Research

-Most of my current research focuses on the simulation of parallel and distributed computing systems, with a large emphasis placed on HPC systems.
+Most of our current research focuses on the **simulation of parallel and distributed computing systems**, with a large emphasis placed on HPC systems.
 Current projects include:

   - [The SimGrid project](http://simgrid.org), which I initiated more than 20 years ago but has taken a life of its own thanks to a bunch of